debops/debops/docs/parts/defaults/postfix_smtp_sasl_password_map.rst

 Format of the password entries:

-- key: remote SMTP server hostname or sender e-mail address
+- *key*: remote SMTP server hostname or sender e-mail address
-- value: username on the remote SMTP server
+- *value*: username on the remote SMTP server

 Example entries::